abbbi/virtnbdbackup/README.md

 ```

 The example command shows one existing checkpoint for disk "sda".
 An bitmap
-must be listed using the `qemu-img` tool.
-Beware: depending on the version used
+with the same name should be listed using the `qemu-img` tool for each
+checkpoint.

+Note:
-you might have to shutdown or pause the virtual machine or command won't show
+> Depending on the version used you might have to shutdown or pause the virtual
-bitmaps!
+> machine or the `qemu-img` command won't show bitmaps!

+To list the bitmaps use:

 ```
 virsh destroy vm1       # shutdown vm